gfodor/suitesparse_android/suitesparse/SuiteSparse/MATLAB_Tools/SSMULT/README.txt

 SSMULT, Copyright (c) 2007-2011, Timothy A. Davis, http://www.suitesparse.com.

-Distributed under the GNU GPL license (see below).
+See MATLAB_Tools/Doc/License.txt for the license.
 SSMULT is also available under other licenses; contact the author for details.

 SSMULT is a MATLAB toolbox for multiplying two sparse matrices, C = A*B.  It